suquamish/isp-monitor/README.md

 everything initialized.
 You can validate everything is working by reloading the web page (see above) after the client runs the first time.
 The page should have the start of monitoring history, and the archived graphs section at the bottom should have placeholder images.

+It will take roughly 10 hours to for the speed guages to show accurate average speed.

 Eventually you should see something similar to this:
 ![image](https://user-images.githubusercontent.com/6550279/188555599-38ebf61e-712a-4789-9e79-52c5b7c2e9df.png)